MRtrix3/mrtrix3/docs/reference/scripts/foreach.rst

 ::

-    foreach inputs command [ options ]
+    foreach inputs colon command [ options ]

 -  *inputs*: Each of the inputs for which processing should be run
+-  *colon*: Colon symbol (":") delimiting the foreach inputs & command-line options from the actual command to be executed
--  *command*: The command string to run for each input, containing the substitutions listed in the Description section
+-  *command*: The command string to run for each input, containing any number of substitutions listed in the Description section

 Description
 -----------

 EXAMPLE USAGE:
-  $ foreach folder/*.mif "mrinfo IN"
+  $ foreach folder/*.mif : mrinfo IN
   will run mrinfo for each .mif file in "folder"

 AVAILABLE SUBSTITUTIONS:
   IN:   The full matching pattern, including leading folders.
 For example, if the target list contains a file "folder/image.mif", any occurrence of "IN" will be substituted with "folder/image.mif".
 NAME: The basename of the matching pattern.
 For example, if the target list contains a file "folder/image.mif", any occurrence of "NAME" will be substituted with "image.mif".
 PRE:  The prefix of the basename.
 For example, if the target list contains a file "folder/image.mif", any occurrence of "PRE" will be substituted with "image".
-UNI:  The unique prefix of the basename after removing the common suffix.
+UNI:  The unique part of the input after removing any common prefix and common suffix.
 For example, if the target list contains files: "folder/001dwi.mif", "folder/002dwi.mif", "folder/003dwi.mif", any occurrence of "UNI" will be substituted with "001", "002", "003".

+Note that due to a limitation of the Python argparse module, any command-line options provided to the foreach script must appear before any inputs are specified.

+Such command-line options provided before the list of inputs and colon separator will be interpreted by the foreach script; any command-line options provided after this colon will form part of the input to the executed command.

 Options
 -------

+Options specific to Python scripts
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- **-nocleanup** do not delete temporary files during script execution, and do not delete temporary directory at script completion

+- **-tempdir /path/to/tmp/** manually specify the path in which to generate the temporary directory

+- **-continue <TempDir> <LastFile>** continue the script from a previous execution; must provide the temporary directory path, and the name of the last successfully-generated file

 Standard options
 ^^^^^^^^^^^^^^^^

-- **-continue <TempDir> <LastFile>** Continue the script from a previous execution; must provide the temporary directory path, and the name of the last successfully-generated file
+- **-info** display information messages.

+- **-quiet** do not display information messages or progress status.
+Alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string.

+- **-debug** display debugging messages.

-- **-force** Force overwrite of output files if pre-existing
+- **-force** force overwrite of output files.

-- **-help** Display help information for the script

-- **-nocleanup** Do not delete temporary files during script, or temporary directory at script completion

-- **-nthreads number** Use this number of threads in MRtrix multi-threaded applications (0 disables multi-threading)
+- **-nthreads number** use this number of threads in multi-threaded applications (set to 0 to disable multi-threading)

-- **-tempdir /path/to/tmp/** Manually specify the path in which to generate the temporary directory

-- **-quiet** Suppress all console output during script execution

-- **-info** Display additional information and progress for every command invoked
+- **-help** display this information page and exit.

-- **-debug** Display additional debugging information over and above the output of -info
+- **-version** display version information and exit.

 --------------